crmlatte/tp/docs/UserGuide.md

 Examples:
 * `github 2 g/https://github.com/alice` <br>
   Updates the 2nd student's GitHub link to `https://github.com/alice`.

+### Opening a student's GitHub page: `open`

+Opens the GitHub page of the student at the specified `INDEX` in your default web browser.

+Format: `open INDEX`

+* Opens the GitHub URL of the student at the given `INDEX`.
+* The index refers to the index number shown in the displayed student list.
+* The index **must be a positive integer** 1, 2, 3, …​

+Example:
+* `list` followed by `open 1` opens the GitHub page of the first student shown in the list.

 ### Deleting a student : `delete`